Step 1: Mark Installation Positions

 Enjoying the full security of our heavy duty removable bollards requires careful installation.
 By failing to properly install your bollards and barriers, you prevent them from reaching their full potential and protecting your property as effectively as possible.
 Use these reference photos as a practical visual guide to the ideal installation, and your ground sleeves, bollards and barriers will remain firmly in place.

 After marking your installation points, use an auger to drill holes where you want to implement bollards and barriers.
 The hole itself will be significantly wider than the bollard or ground sleeve itself, as you need to leave room for installing a rebar reinforcement and filling the area around the bollard or ground sleeve with concrete.

-Preparing the Installation Site
+Preparing the Parking Post Installation Site